Napoleon Hill’s 28 Self-Analysis Questions

-Annual self-analysis is an essential in the effective marketing of personal services, as is annual inventory in merchandising.
-Moreover, the yearly analysis should disclose a decrease in faults, and an increase in virtues.
-One goes ahead, stands still, or goes backward in life.
+Annual self-analysis is an essential in the effective marketing of personal services, much as the annual inventory is essential to merchandising.
+Moreover, the yearly analysis should disclose a decrease in faults and an increase in virtues.
+One goes ahead, stands still or goes backward in life.
 One’s object should be, of course, to go ahead.
 Annual self-analysis will disclose whether advancement has been made, and if so, how much.
 It will also disclose any backward steps one may have made.
 The effective marketing of personal services requires one to move forward even if the progress is slow.

-Your annual self-analysis should be made at the end of each year, so you can include in your New Year’s Resolutions any improvements which the analysis indicates should be made.
+Your annual self-analysis should be made at the end of each year, so you can include in your new year’s resolutions any improvements that the analysis indicates should be made.
 Take this inventory by asking yourself the following questions, and by checking your answers with the aid of someone who will not permit you to deceive yourself as to their accuracy.

 Self-Analysis Questionnaire for Personal Inventory

 - Have I attained the goal which I established as my objective for this year?
 (You should work with a definite yearly objective to be attained as a part of your major life objective.)

 - Have I delivered service of the best possible quality of which I was capable, or could I have improved any part of this service?

 - Have I delivered service in the greatest possible quantity of which I was capable?